 GRAND LODGE FORMATION

 The formation of the Grand Lodge of England on St. John’s Day (June 24) in 1717 is essentially the beginning of what is known as the “historical period of Freemasonry.”
-However we do know that the term “Freemason” and “Freemason’s Lodges” was in use during the mid 1600s.
-The formation of Grand Lodge itself established rules for running Lodges the same way, so as to make them “Regular.”
+However we do know if the terms “Freemason” and “Freemason’s Lodges” were used during the mid-1600s.
+The formation of Grand Lodge itself established rules for running Lodges the same way, so as to make them “regular.”
 Before the formation of the Grand Lodge of England, there were no standard rules for recording membership, or meeting proceedings.
 Thus, the events leading up to the formation of Grand Lodge are difficult to verify.

 Many scholars believe that Freemasonry was one of many social clubs that arose during the English Civil War.

-Elias was a English polymath, part of a circle known at that time as the Invisible College, which was a network of intellectuals who maintained correspondence with each other on natural philosophy (i.e., what we now call “science”).
+Elias was an English polymath; part of a circle known at that time as the Invisible College, which was a network of intellectuals who maintained correspondence with each other on natural philosophy (i.e., what we now call “science”).

-Another notable member of the Invisible College, believed to be a Freemason, was Christopher Wren, who built St. Paul’s Cathedral and many other buildings after the Great Fire of London in 1666.
+Another notable member of the Invisible College who was believed to be a Freemason, was Christopher Wren, who built St. Paul’s Cathedral and many other buildings after the Great Fire of London in 1666.
 Scholars disagree as to the level of Wren’s involvement in the Fraternity.
-Some say that he was even the Grand Master of Freemasons, a title that is disputed because it is difficult to have a Grand Master, without a Grand Lodge, unless the title is entirely ceremonial.
+Some say that he was even the Grand Master of Freemasons, a title that is disputed because it is difficult to have a Grand Master without a Grand Lodge, unless the title is entirely ceremonial.